Rachel’s double toe surgery

 A Behind the Scenes Patient Journey Series

-In this series we are discussing revision surgery and the first toe, often associated with a painful bunion.
-The joint surface was damaged but the left side less than the right.
-Bunions frequently have a loss of the surface of cartilage resulting in stiffness.
+This series discusses revision surgery and the first toe, often associated with a painful bunion.
+The joint surface was damaged, but the left side was less than the right.
+Bunions frequently lose the surface of cartilage, resulting in stiffness.
 The surgeon must decide which of the 150+ operations is best suited.
-In reality, most foot surgeons will probably use no more than six approaches to deal with either the bunion or painful stiff toe.
+In reality, most foot surgeons will probably use no more than six approaches to deal with the bunion or a painful, stiff toe.
 Rachel worked in a pharmacy department.
 She was 47 and had stiff toe joint pain.
-Blue writing will take you to different links and help build a picture depending upon the detail you need.
+Blue writing will take you to different links and help build a picture depending on the detail you need.

-Throughout, clinician comment will elaborate on the storyline.
-Please read the other cases on ConsultingFootPain as these paint a different picture starting with the Introductory article.
-Rachel kept her own log and stayed in touch for 6 months between 2017-18.
-We pick up her story in 2021 after 4 years.
+Throughout, clinician comments will elaborate on the storyline.
+Please read the other cases on ConsultingFootPain, as these paint a different picture, starting with the Introductory article.
+Rachel kept her own log and stayed in touch for 6 months between 2017 and 18.
+We pick up her story in 2021 after four years.

 Her case story